marcyniu/docker_web_manager/README.md

 This will:
 - Compile TypeScript server code to `dist/server/`
-- Bundle React client code to `dist/client/`
+- Bundle React client code with Tailwind CSS to `dist/client/`

 ### Run production build